timescale/pgai/docs/vectorizer-quick-start.md

 1. **Tune the developer image for your AI provider**

-   Replace the instances of `OPENAI_API_KEY` with a key from you AI provider.
+   Replace the instances of `OPENAI_API_KEY` with a key from your AI provider.

 1. **Start the database**
    ```shell